Every once in awhile I share a day in our life. This would be an interesting time to remember: the first pandemic of our lifetime.

 0700 I plan my grocery order and send to my husband.
 Chat with my 17 year old before she goes to her online physics class (in her room).
 Eat a piece of sourdough with butter.

 0915 Chat with my 11 year old.
 He slept a long time and had rosy cheeks when he woke, so I thought he might be sick too.
 Message a friend about temporary enclosures for potential broiler chickens I’d like to raise this year.
-(Can’t raise my own meat birds if I don’t have somewhere to house them: cause everyone eats chicken, birds, dogs, other chickens.)
+(Can’t raise my own meat birds if I don’t have somewhere to house them: cause everyone eats chicken, even birds, dogs, and even other chickens.)

 09:32 Read a Chapter of Tom Sawyer with my son as he builds Lego on the floor.
 Send a podcast interview letter to fellow podcasters, I rewrite an old blog on grade 8 & 9 kids and write new blogs on pandemic routines and advice.